 Besides preventing untimely break-downs, furnace tune-ups include many benefits for homeowners.
 Learn more about how to keep your current furnace in top condition and how to tell when it’s time to replace your furnace with a new unit below.

-What to Expect When You Call for Tune-Up Service for Your Furnace
+What to Expect When You Call for a Furnace Tune-up

 Some people may live under the false assumption that a furnace should run for its full lifespan with minimal maintenance.
 However, this could be further from the truth.
 Much like a car, a furnace must be regularly serviced in order to run well year after year.